 Pre-Commissioning Documentation Submittal

-[Consultant to ensure that any below referenced attachments, forms, or appendix documents to be provided by the Consultant/Region are included in the Contract]

 The Contractor shall prepare and submit to the Consultant for review and approval all items listed below before proceeding with any testing or commissioning activity.
 The Consultant will review and approve the submittals and provide recommendations to the Region.

 The items below shall form the Commissioning Plan:

-[Consultant to remove or add additional items]

 List of systems to be commissioned

 Detailed list of installed equipment (including manufacturer and model number)